A Day in the Life of a Graphic Designer

 As you can see, being a Graphic Designer is exciting but also requires some skills!

 Chances are that if you’re reading this you are interested in the profession.
-We urge you to download our free graphic design software that will help you get started on the right path!
+We urge you to download our graphic design software that will help you get started on the right path!
 You can also check out Vectornator tutorials on Youtube!

 Please feel free to ask questions, give feedback, and share your ideas with us!
 We are always happy to connect with members of our community.
-You can contact us directly in our Spectrum Community.
 If you enjoy using Vectornator, please rate the App and share your review.

 Thank you for being part of our community! ❤️